Delos

 By the Editors of the Madain Project

-Delos (Δήλος), or the Island of Delos, near Mykonos, is one of the most important historical and archaeological sites in Greece because of the its role in the ancient Greek mythology.
-It forms part of Cyclades archipelago and is located near the centre of the island group.
+Ancient Delos (Δήλος), or the Island of Delos, near Mykonos, is one of the most important historical and archaeological sites in Greece because of the its role in the ancient Greek mythology.
+Geographically, Delos forms part of Cyclades archipelago, an extensive group of islands scattered across the central Aegean Sea.
+Positioned near the center of this island group, Delos served not only as a mythological and religious focal point but also as a strategic maritime hub connecting various parts of the ancient Greek world.

 Overview